dedesite/psi_rng/README.md

 #Code

-All code is under GPL V3 licence except original_rng2.ino written by Rob Seward and is under Creative Commons Attribution-NonCommercial 2.5 License. see http://robseward.com/misc/RNG2/ for more details
+All code is under GPL V3 licence except original_rng2.ino written by Rob Seward which is under Creative Commons Attribution-NonCommercial 2.5 License. see http://robseward.com/misc/RNG2/ for more details

+##Arduino's code

+Code that read the random frequency stream and transform it to a random bit stream.
+I tried several technics, for now, only the one from Rob Seward works well.

+##Processing code

+A bunch of experiments using the rng.
+Some of them use violents or pornographics images to create an emotional reaction on the subject.
+I decided not to put thoses photos on the repository but to share links where you can find them.

 #Articles